aleph-im/aleph-vm/doc/confidential.md

 Follow the instruction here: https://github.com/aleph-im/aleph-vm/blob/dev-confidential/examples/example_confidential_image/README.md

 ## OVMF Launcher Firmware
-Aleph.im provide a customized OMVF, a UEFI firmware for virtual machines, destined to work with the confidential image created above, which can receive the Decryption key in a secure manner and pass it to the VM bootloaded (see Boot process section).
+The OMVF file, a UEFI firmware for virtual machines, handle launching the confidential VM.
+It receives the secret (decryption key) in a secure manner and pass it to the VM bootloader (see Boot process section).

-You will need the hash from the Firmware to know if it's the one launched the CRN.
+Aleph.im provide a default one, destined to work with confidential image created following the procedure described above.

-Normally you can just create an encrypted VM image but you might also provide your own customised firmware in the `firmare`  field  of `trusted_execution`.
+In the usual case a user would just create an encrypted VM image but they might also provide a customised firmware in the `firmare` field  of `trusted_execution`.

 See [the instructions on how the Firmware is built](runtimes/ovmf/README.md)

+The hash from the Firmware is needed to validate if it's the one launched the CRN.

 # Implementation details